Step Into Scripture (Women’s Study)

 Anita's Breakout Group

-Anita has been attending Ekklesia since 2022.
+Anita Clark has been attending Ekklesia since 2022.
 She has lived in South Carolina for 16 years and is originally from West Virginia.
 Anita has hosted small groups in a “live” setting, and is excited to be hosting this on-line group.
-Visit

 Karina's Breakout Group

-Karina has been at Ekklesia since 2022 and has been a Step Into Scripture table host since 2023.
+Karina Orot has been at Ekklesia since 2022 and has been a Step Into Scripture table host since 2023.
 This year of SIS, she's led an online group, co-hosted last quarter with Nancy, and is looking forward to leading a new group and building our cadre of online hosts.
-Visit

 Nancy's Breakout Group

 Nancy Muriel, a member of Renaissance COC, is excited to continue building connections both near and far through this Bible study group.
 She looks forward to growing in faith while strengthening relationships within the community and beyond.
-Visit

 Tina's Breakout Group